YangLing0818/RPG-DiffusionMaster/README.md

 #### **3. Regional Generation with GPT-4**

-One of the highlights of our work is that we don't need to cache the MLLMs/LLMs response in advance, our generation task is totally automatically conducted without even the need to copy and paste from MLLMs by leveraging our Chain-of-Thought and well-formated high quality in-context examples strategy.
-The only thing we need to do is to figure out  the function of each parameters.
-For example, to use GPT-4 as the planner, we can run
+A quintessential feature of our work is the absence of a prerequisite to pre-cache responses from MLLMs/LLMs.
+Our generative task unfolds in a wholly automated fashion, eschewing the necessity to manually transfer data from MLLMs, by capitalizing on our Chain-of-Thought reasoning paired with meticulously curated, high quality, in-context examples.
+The only task for the users is to have a comprehensive understanding of some specific parameters.
+For example, to use GPT-4 as the planner, we can run:

 ```bash
 python RPG.py --user_prompt 'A blonde hair girl with black suit and white skirt' --model_name 'input your model name here' --version_number 0 --api_key 'put your api_key here' --use_gpt